 Managing the cash flows is a considerable challenge to startups and small businesses.
 According to recent studies, a lot of companies that fail at the startup level do so because of problems in cash flow.
 Small business owners face challenges when it comes to earmarking funds to cover recurring costs and keep the business afloat.
 To stay up to date with cash flow, carefully analyse your bills and be thorough when you’re tracking payments from customers.

-If for example, a retail shop earns a certain amount as profit for the business, it is a going concern, until they require a higher amount because of unforeseen expenses, and they do not have any insurance coverage to help them pull through; it might devastate the business.
+If for example, a retail shop earns a certain amount as profit (Also see How To Determine Profit Margins On Services) for the business, it is a going concern, until they require a higher amount because of unforeseen expenses, and they do not have any insurance coverage to help them pull through; it might devastate the business.
 Other smaller expenses like a rise in government tax in or rise in costs of goods and services can cause a lot of changes and may cause the business to hit its bottom line.
 Optimise on your existing credit so that you can manage your short-term expenses.
 Also, monitor long-term business profitability to ensure that changes in cost do not threaten your liquidity.

 Unpredictable natural disasters may cause devastating effects on businesses and lives, but those usually stricken the worst are small businesses.
 You might have put in place some plans on strategies to recover from catastrophes but always have cash in hand that will help you to revive the company after any catastrophic occurrence.

 Every business in Singapore has to pay taxes, but you can take advantage of deductions which will reduce your bill on the tax day.
 If your small business is home-based, home office deductions are crucial to run your profits.
 Hence the saved amount can be reinvested back to your company.